kalisio/kargo/docs/tips/using-mongodb-atlas.md

 1. Create your cluster on **MongoDB Atlas**

 2. Enables the connection from **Kargo** to your cluster.
 On **AWS** the best practice is to enable a peering connection between your **Kargo** VPC and your cluster VPC.
-See the [documentation](https://docs.atlas.mongodb.com/security-vpc-peering/) for the detail procedure.
+See the [documentation](https://docs.atlas.mongodb.com/security-vpc-peering/) for the detailed procedure.

 3. Configure the services in **Kargo** to use **MongoDB Atlas**.